-Moreover, among the other new provisions in the MOA that would benefit the students and faculty members are the conversion of some classrooms into a faculty room, faculty dormitory, library, computer laboratory, crime laboratory, and canteen and the provision of faculty members' transportation allowance.
+Among the other new provisions in the MOA that would benefit the students and faculty members are converting some classrooms into a faculty room, faculty dormitory, library, computer laboratory, crime laboratory, and canteen and providing faculty members' transportation allowance.

-Also, according to Mayor Villanueva, LGU Concepcion and third congressional district representative Noel "Bong" Rivera will provide financial assistance amounting to 3,000 pesos per semester to all students enrolled in the campus regardless of residence in the district.
+On the other hand, according to Mayor Villanueva, LGU Concepcion and third congressional district representative Hon.
+Noel "Bong" Rivera will provide financial assistance amounting to 3,000 pesos per semester to all students enrolled in the campus regardless of residence in the district.

-Moreover, Pres.
-Velasco and TSU Board of Regents members Hon.
-Alvin P. Belarmino, Hon.
-Reynaldo L. Catacutan, and Hon.
-Dennis Norman T. Go emphasized the importance of free quality tertiary education that is now within the reach of Concepcion town residents.
+Moreover, BOR member Hon.
+Alvin P. Belarmino noted the essence of free quality tertiary education in the Philippines that is now within reach of Concepcion town residents.

 The campus welcomed its first batch of students last August 2022 under the leadership of former Concepcion mayor Andres "Andy" Lacson and former TSU President Dr. Myrna Q. Mallari.

 "This memorandum of agreement signing started actually with the establishment of this building together with the then mayor of Concepcion, Mayor Andy Lacson, and our [former] president Dr. Myrna Mallari.
-Wala po itong building na ito kung hindi kay Mayor Andy at kay President Myrna Mallari," Vice President for Academic Affairs Dr. Agnes M. Macaraeg said in her opening message.
+Wala po itong building na ito kung hindi kay Mayor Andy at kay President Myrna Mallari," VP Macaraeg said in her opening message.